-The APS shall cross the finish line with one (1) (1) playing card.
+The APS shall cross the finish line with one (1) playing card.

 Non-Functional Requirements

+The FTFP shall place all games on the playing board within one minute.

-The The APS shall finish complete all the tasks in five minutes.
+The APS shall finish complete all the tasks in five minutes.

+The APS shall complete three rounds of competition to receive a calculated score by the judges at the end of the third round.

 The APS shall fit within a 1 ft. x 1 ft. x 1 ft. area before the competition begins.